 New Years Eve Dinner

-On New Years Eve I always cook something wonderful, decadent, over-the-top for my family.
-It's our one last bit of extravagance before the resolutions kick in.
+On New Year's Eve, I always cook something wonderful, decadent, over-the-top for my family.
+(It's our one last bit of extravagance before the resolutions kick in.)

-In the words of Martin Luther--"What does this mean?"
-Well, it means that we are having a delicious prime rib using a recipe found online for "low and slow" roasting.
+We are having a delicious prime rib using a recipe found online for "low and slow" roasting.
 I have had amazing success using this method for pork roasts and chicken so I am hopeful that this method will also create a wonderfully moist and tender prime rib for Mr. Carb Diva and me.

-Slow-Roasted Prime Rib
+Reverse-Sear Prime Rib

 Crostini with Wild Mushrooms